 The practice's appointment system was efficient and met patients' needs.

 Staff considered patients' different needs.
 This included providing facilities for disabled patients and families with children.
 The practice had access to telephone/face to face interpreter services.

 The practice took patients views seriously.
-They valued compliments from patients and responded to concerns and complaints quickly and constructively.
-Are services well-led?
+They valued compliments from patients and had a complaints procedure.
+There had been no complaints about the service in the last 12 months.

 We found that this practice was providing well-led care in accordance with the relevant regulations.

-No action 🖌 The practice had arrangements to ensure the smooth running of the service.
+The practice had arrangements to ensure the smooth running of the service.
 These included systems for the practice team to discuss the quality and safety of the care and treatment provided.
 There was a clearly defined management structure and staff felt supported and appreciated.

 The practice team kept complete patient dental care records which were, clearly written or typed and stored securely.

 The practice monitored clinical and non-clinical areas of their work to help them improve and learn.
 This included asking for and listening to the views of patients and staff.